feliperyan/for-sam-c/README.md

-# sam-cooke

-An exploration of Cloudflare's developer platform primitives: Containers, R2, and Dynamic Workers, using React server-side rendering as the demonstration workload.

----

-## What this project does
+# What this project does

 A Cloudflare Worker routes incoming requests to one of two rendering paths: